aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 }
 ```

 Voila!
-We have a new instance of a HumanKind!
+We have a new instance of `HumanKind`.

 **Let's analyze that:**

-- `HumanKind vannaWhite` means declare a variable of type 'HumanKind' and name that variable vannaWhite.
-The `=` sign means assign everything on the right of the equal sign, to the variable on the left.
+- `HumanKind vannaWhite` declares a variable of type `HumanKind` and names that variable `vannaWhite`.
+The `=` sign assigns everything on its right to the variable on its left.

-> Tip: Remember the Java naming convention - camel case variable names, classes start with a capital, variables start with a lower case letter.
+> Tip: Remember the Java naming convention: camel case variable names, classes starting with a capital letter, variables starting with a lowercase letter.

-- `new HumanKind()` calls the 'constructor', which is the method of the HumanKind with the same name as the class.
-Notice that even though we didn't write a constructor method called `HumanKind`, Java provides one by default.
-A constructor is called to _construct_ (create) a new instance of the HumanKind class (i.e. using the HumanKind class as a template).
-This process is known as instantiation; we are 'instantiating' a new object, i.e. creating a new instance, of the HumanKind class.
+- `new HumanKind()` calls the constructor, which is a method with the same name as the `HumanKind` class.
+Notice that even though we didn't write a constructor method called `HumanKind()`, Java provides one by default.
+A constructor is called to **construct** (or create) a new instance of a class using that class as a template.
+This process is known as instantiation; we're **instantiating** a new object (i.e., creating a new instance of the class).

-So in plain English, this statement is saying, "declare a new variable named "vannaWhite" of type "HumanKind", and assign it a new instance of the class HumanKind".
+So in plain English, this statement is saying, "Declare a new variable named `vannaWhite` of type `HumanKind` and assign it a new instance of the class `HumanKind`.

 ```java
 HumanKind vannaWhite = new HumanKind();